THE RIGHT TO TRANSFER COPYRIGHT LICENSES

 What Does This Mean For You?

 Here are some specifics.
 If you are a publisher and you acquire some but not all rights in a book from an author, it is, generally speaking, via an exclusive license of those right in copyright, such as the right to print, translate etc. If the author retains certain rights, what you have obtained, in the eyes of the law, is a license that can be exclusive or non-exclusive in regard to the rights you have obtained.
 Unless the author has specifically granted you the right to further transfer the rights the author has transferred to you, under the ruling of this case, you cannot do so.
 This means that you and only you, as the publisher, can exploit the rights the author has granted to you and you cannot license your rights to the work.
 This means you cannot grant any other party the right to translate the book into another language, make merchandising deals, grant book club rights etc. It means that the book is essentially unmarketable.
-Vague and ambiguous language in such an agreement such as “successors and assigns,” may not be sufficient to expressly grant such right.

 The same is true, as another example, if you are a publisher or author acquiring some but not all rights from a cover artist or illustrator and your contract does not expressly grant you the right to further transfer that party’s work.
 Frankly, the failure of publishers to obtain a valid, written agreement from cover artists or illustrators is the single biggest (and often most costly) error publishers generally make.
 This case makes that failure even more potentially disastrous for it means that the publisher is very limited in what rights it has acquired from that artist.
 You should also read about other legal issues in “The Cover Artist/Illustrator Contract.”